Bukama/JavaEETestcontainerTry/README.md

 # Preparation
 ## 01 Setting up Oracle Database
-Inside the Config/sql foldere there are scripts to set up the database.
+Inside the Config/sql folder there are scripts to set up the database.
 An installed Oracle 12.1 database is needed.
 Downloadable at [Oracle 12c downloads](https://www.oracle.com/database/technologies/oracle12c-windows-downloads.html).

 The script do:
-* Create a user which serves as the schemauser
+* Create a user which serves as the `schemauser`
-* Create tables using Oracles "DEPT EMP" example script
+* Create tables using Oracles [`DEPT EMP` example script](https://livesql.oracle.com/apex/livesql/file/content_O5AEB2HE08PYEPTGCFLZU9YCV.html)
 * Creating synonyms on the tables
 * Creating two others users which have
     * select/update privileges (`readinguser`) on the emp table